Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Introduction

-While the J1 topology requires the jump times and jump sizes of a convergent sequence to approximately match those of the limit, the M1 topology allows for much more flexibility.
-For example, a steeper and steeper continuous ascent may result in an upwards jump, and multiple smaller jumps of (essentially) the same sign may morph into one large jump.
-At the same time, the convergence is strong enough that limits capture the essence of the approximating sequences.
-In other words, the M1 topology is well suited for invariance principles, with many natural functionals preserving the convergence.
-Moreover, one can exploit that M1 compactness is easier to come by, especially when some monotone components are involved.
+While the $J_1$ topology requires the jump times and jump sizes of convergent paths to approximately match those of the limit, the $M_1$ topology is much more flexible.
+For example, a steeper and steeper continuous ascent may result in a jump, and many smaller jumps of essentially the same sign may morph into one large jump.
+Still, the topology is strong enough that it is well suited for invariance principles with many key functionals preserving the convergence.